[UPDATED: June 4, 2018]

 Use evidence-based programs

 What types of programs should be funded?
 Research has demonstrated that programs that adhere to the principles of risk, need, and responsivity and use a cognitive behavioral approach are the most effective at reducing recidivism.
-In addition to targeting the most intensive supervision and services for individuals who are most likely to reoffend (risk principle), programs should also focus treatment on criminogenic needs (dynamic factors that contribute to the likelihood of reoffending), such as criminal thinking or attitude (needs principle).
+In addition to targeting the most intensive supervision and services for people who are most likely to reoffend (risk principle), programs should also focus treatment on criminogenic needs (dynamic factors that contribute to the likelihood of reoffending), such as criminal thinking or attitude (needs principle).
 Programs that focus only on non-criminogenic needs (dynamic factors that are not associated with recidivism), such as self-esteem or relationships, do little to lower recidivism.
-Finally, programs should be implemented in a way that promotes active participation (e.g., making accommodations for language or literacy issues) and relies on methods that are effective with people involved in the criminal justice system, such as cognitive behavioral programs (responsivity principle).
+Finally, programs should be implemented in a way that promotes active participation (e.g., making accommodations for language or literacy issues) and relies on methods that are effective with people in the criminal justice system, such as cognitive behavioral programs (responsivity principle).

 Cognitive behavioral programs